-Any person whose application for assistance under the Home and Community Services for the Elderly Program is denied or whose request for an increase in assistance is denied shall have the right to appeal such a decision.
+Any person whose application for assistance under the Program is denied or whose request for an increase in assistance is denied shall have the right to appeal such a decision.
 Such appeals shall follow the procedures described below:

-- a.
-Notice of Denial - 1.
-Applicants shall receive written notice that the application for home and community services has been denied.
+a.
+Notice of Denial

+1. Applicants shall receive written notice that the application for home and community services has been denied.
 Such notice shall be provided by the Department on a standard denial form developed by the Department.
 This notice will be provided as soon after receipt of the application as possible, but not more than thirty (30) days after receipt of the application.

-This notice shall include:

-- the reason(s) for denial and - the procedure for appeal.
+This notice shall include: the reason(s) for denial and the procedure for appeal (as below).